 Not only does a quality backsplash make cleanup a breeze, it brings a pop of personality to your kitchen.

-Medium-sized kitchen: consider a backsplash with some colored tile to liven up your stovetop and sink area (since you’re working with more space).
+Medium-sized kitchen: Consider a backsplash with some colored tile to liven up your stovetop and sink area (since you are working with more space).

-Large kitchen: we recommend installing a patterned mosaic tile backsplash, to create an artful display that won’t compete with the surrounding decor in the lofty space.
+Large kitchen: We recommend installing a patterned mosaic tile backsplash, to create an artful display that will not compete with the surrounding decor in the lofty space.

 No proper pantry in your kitchen?
 No problem.
 No matter what size of kitchen you are designing, there are still ways to score some pantry-inspired storage room.

-For as much as we depend on our trash bins to hide unsightly waste, we usually don’t spend enough time selecting the right-sized one for our kitchens.
+For as much as we depend on our trash bins to hide unsightly waste, we usually do not spend enough time selecting the right-sized one for our kitchens.